All Products

 Solutions

 • Apart from the preceding methods, for clusters that run Kubernetes 1.20 or later, you can set the fsGroupChangePolicy parameter to OnRootMismatch.
 This way, the chmod or chown operation is performed only when the system launches the pod for the first time.
 As a result, it requires a long time to mount the OSS volume during the first launch.
 The issue does not occur when you mount OSS volumes after the first launch is complete.
-For more information about fsGroupChangePolicy, see Set the security context for a pod or a container.
+For more information about fsGroupChangePolicy, see Configure a security context for a pod or container.

 How do I manage the permissions related to OSS volume mounting?